transtats/transtats/docs/source/roadmap.rst

 | We are currently working on :code:`0.8.0` release.

 | Backlog is `here <https://github.com/transtats/transtats/issues>`_.
 For release features list please look at `milestone <https://github.com/transtats/transtats/milestone/11>`_.
-| Target delivery: By end of May 2019
+| Target delivery: By end of July 2019

 To Do
 =====